All posts

 seedfast seed --scope "small engineering team with a few projects and task assignments"

-When a migration adds a new column or table, the next seedfast seed picks it up.
-No seed file to update, no INSERT statements to fix, no 'ask Sarah what order to run things'.
+When a migration adds a new column or table, the next seedfast seed picks it up automatically, without a seed file to chase down.

 # Different scopes for different environments